Cigolem/IUGR/README.md

 Script 9: EEG_regression
 This script is used to perform regression analyses between delta / theta / alpha_beta FFT power, TTA burst power, TTA burst rate and FGR disease status and FGR severity as indexed by UA/MCA PI ratio.
 Input file is data frame that contain FFT powers at delta, theta, alpha_beta range, TTA burst power and density, doppler features
-Outputs are the AIC values, beta coefficient estimates, confidence intervals for beta coefficients and p values for various models tests to predict the effect of FGR disease status and disease severity on various EEG parameters
+Outputs are the AIC values, beta coefficient estimates, confidence intervals for beta coefficients and p values for various models tests to predict the effect of FGR disease status and disease severity on EEG parameters

 Script 10: EEG_residuals
 This script is used to: